10 8 6 4 2

 Understanding the Pattern: A Foundation in Arithmetic

 At its core, the sequence 10, 8, 6, 4, 2 represents a simple arithmetic progression or arithmetic sequence.
-This means that each subsequent number in the sequence is obtained by subtracting a constant value from the preceding number.
+Plus, this means that each subsequent number in the sequence is obtained by subtracting a constant value from the preceding number.
 In this specific case, the constant difference, known as the common difference, is -2.
 This means we subtract 2 from each term to get the next.

 • 10 - 2 = 8